WRLH/GTADT/README.md

 >### ACNE04
 >>The ACNE04 dataset can be downloaded from [LDL](https://github.com/xpwu95/ldl).
 # Pre-trained model
->>The pre-trained model can be used for testing.The pre-trained model can be downloaded from [Baidu]().
+>>The pre-trained model can be used for testing.The pre-trained model can be downloaded from [Baidu](https://pan.baidu.com/s/1E5yZ8dhDouCYIJ0_SZGhzQ)(pw:w49o).